zgrkrtl/UnrealEngine5-Movement/README.md

 ## Overview
 In this section, I will describe the movement mechanics I've implemented in [Mercenary].
 The focus has been on creating a fluid and responsive 8-way locomotion system via animations from Mixamo.
 ## Takeaways
--I seperated Controls from Character class every input action defined in PlayerController class -I used enhanced input system
+-I seperated Controls from Character class every input action defined in PlayerController class * \n -I used enhanced input system \n
 -I implemented simple GAS(GameplayAbilitySystem) Collectibles and FireArea -I simply implemented Model View Controller Architecture(MVC) for user interface - Just Progress bar for now -This work focused on movement and how can it be better with limited assets consisted.